embench/embench-iot/doc/README.md

 - `--target-module <target module>`: This mandatory argument specifies a python module in the [`pylib`](../pylib) directory with definitions of routines to run the benchmark.
+- `--timeout`: The maximum time (in seconds) allowed for each benchmark program to run.
+Default value 30.
 - `--help`: Provide help on the arguments.

 There is so much variation in how a benchmark can be run that the detailed